nandabritto/Search_your_brand/README.md

 I would like to ...

-... return to use argparse modules to make it easy to write user-friendly command-line interfaces;
+1. return to use argparse modules to make it easy to write user-friendly command-line interfaces;
-... add more language options on Tweets Search;
+2. add more language options on Tweets Search;
-... add options to search data in different social media like Instagram, Facebook and Tik Tok;
+3. add options to search data in different social media like Instagram, Facebook and Tik Tok;
-... add a user option to save data on different files formats like CSV and APACHE PARQUET;
+4. add a user option to save data on different files formats like CSV and APACHE PARQUET;
+5. dinamic create a short link to the google spreadsheets defined;
-... use tweets_count data frame to add a pin in a map to better visualization about tweets location.
+6. use tweets_count data frame to add a pin in a map to better visualization about tweets location.

 ## Languages Used